miguelgrinberg/Flask-Migrate/docs/index.rst

 Flask-Migrate
 =============

 **Flask-Migrate** is an extension that handles SQLAlchemy database migrations for Flask applications using Alembic.
-The database operations are made available through the Flask command-line interface or through the Flask-Script extension.
+The database operations are made available through the Flask command-line interface.

 Why Use Flask-Migrate vs. Alembic Directly?
 -------------------------------------------